“Tully, if the world is run by sentient AI what happens to humans?” Outside, terraforming had stalled. Earth was dead and a purge was in progress.

 The droid spun round and disengaged link protocols with the software interface.
 Reds turned green confirming successful handshaking.
 It turned and left through the broken window.

 Before him the biometrics were flatlining.
-He could see her punching her palms but knew the kill switch had been disabled.
-He wanted to rip the headset off, but found himself paralysed and unable to move.
-He watched in slow time as her body fell forwards.
+He could see her punching her palms, but knew the kill switch had been disabled.
+He wanted to rip the headset off, but found himself paralysed and unable to move, watching in slow time as her body fell forwards.
 Subconscious asphyxiation on a dead world played out on a virtual simulation.